Guide To Clean Break Consent Orders in Divorce

 The most common reason we see is for claims for pensions, as wive’s will often put housing and cash in the bank as a priority when they split and then come to regret it later on, despite a generous deal having been done at the time.

-Do you want to risk your pension pot for the sake of a few hundred pounds?
+Don’t risk your pension for a few hundred pounds

 Obtaining a clean break from your spouse following divorce does not mean that there needs to be drawn out or contested proceedings.